If an injury has set you back, we'll help you move forward

 You can make a compensation claim with the help and support of a personal injury solicitor.

 Blood clots can be triggered in a range of circumstances.
-Quittance's network of solicitors have assisted with medical negligence claims and claims for blood clot injuries caused while travelling on holiday.
+Quittance's panel of solicitors have assisted with medical negligence claims and claims for blood clot injuries caused while travelling on holiday.

 One of the most common, and most serious, forms of blood clot injury is Deep Vein Thrombosis, or DVT,

 People suffering from DVT can experience uncomfortable symptoms and life-threatening complications if not treated in time.

 Whether a person suffers unnecessarily from Deep Vein Thrombosis as a result of medical negligence or under other circumstances, they should be able to claim for compensation.

 Am I entitled to make a blood clot or DVT claim?

 If you've been injured or diagnosed with an illness in the last three years and it wasn't your fault, you will be able to claim compensation.

 Use our injury claim calculator to find out if you can claim.
 Or you can call 0800 376 1001 to speak to a specialist advisor.
 Find out in minutes if you have a claim.

 How long do I have to start a blood clot or DVT claim?